oelna/quakelight-esm/README.md

 ### Todo

-It may be interesting (and more performant) to build this in a way that produces a CSS keyframe animation from the string instead of the JS loop.
+- It may be interesting (and more performant) to build this in a way that produces a CSS keyframe animation from the string instead of the JS loop.
+- There should be a way to specify that the animation only runs once, such as a light turning on or a machine powering up